tomseago/go-eltee/readme.md

 The idea is to keep everything gRPC, but if necessary we can always expose something else.
 For instance there is a websockets interface that was started, but is deprecated in favor of gRPC.

+The main proto file which both defines and documents the interface is in `api/api.proto`.

+Information about grpc-web is here https://github.com/grpc/grpc-web

+There are two modes in which the client to proxy leg of the grpc-web architecture can encode data.
+The first, which we are using, is *grpcwebtext*.
+Payloads are base64 encoded (which sucks) AND both unary and server streaming calls are supported (which is cool).
+We want the streaming support for subscriptions to things like control point values.

+The other mode is called *grpcweb* which is a binary protobuf format, but in this mode only unary calls are supported right now.